Intervention

 21 Jun, 2022

 Opiate addiction has reached an all-time high in recent years, creating a national drug crisis of epidemic proportions.
-With the myriad of people dependent on these addictive drugs, many may desire treatment but have fears about the detox and withdrawal processes that may ensue.
-As such, people looking to get sober from opiate addiction may opt for a gentle detox approach to mitigate the often intense symptoms experienced with withdrawal.
-Because of this, someone suffering from a substance abuse disorder may decide to go to a Suboxone clinic to detox, thinking Suboxone is a much safer and easier withdrawal method than other clinical approaches.
+With the myriad of people dependent on these addictive drugs, many may desire treatment but have fears about the detox and withdrawal processes.

-However, while Suboxone therapy may seem like the golden approach to treating opiate addiction, it is best first to understand what exactly Suboxone is and analyze some of the major flaws in receiving this form of treatment before concluding the best next steps to sobriety.
+While Suboxone therapy may seem like the golden approach, it is best first to understand what exactly Suboxone is and analyze some of the major flaws in receiving this form of treatment before concluding the best next steps to sobriety.

-First and foremost, although everyone is looking for the easiest way to get sober, it is often best to question the integrity of “quick fix” solutions for long-term sobriety.
-Therefore, before someone with a substance abuse disorder detoxifies with Suboxone, they must learn the side effects of taking Suboxone and review the best, most proven methods of treating opiate addiction long-term before deciding to take addiction treatment into their own hands.
+Before someone with a substance abuse disorder detoxifies with Suboxone, they must learn the side effects of taking Suboxone for opiate addiction.
+It’s also a good idea to review the most proven methods of treating opiate addiction long-term before deciding to take addiction treatment into their own hands.
 Understanding that there are better approaches to long-term sobriety than quick fixes is also beneficial.
 Learning these approaches and how to utilize them will allow for lifelong success in sobriety.

 What is Suboxone, and How is it Used for Opiate Addiction?

-In this way, Suboxone is classified as an opioid partial antagonist, meaning that it binds to the same brain receptors as opioid drugs like heroin, OxyContin, Vicodin, and morphine.
+In this way, Suboxone is classified as an opioid partial antagonist.
+This means it binds to the same brain receptors as opioid drugs like heroin, OxyContin, Vicodin, and morphine.
 This can be particularly appealing to someone addicted to opioids because it attaches to the same receptors that an opioid attaches to, so the person’s urge to use opioid drugs is greatly reduced.
 This, in the short term, may appear to make a transition into sobriety easier.

 Furthermore, with its wide availability and easy access, one doesn’t need to seek care from a specialized treatment center to use Suboxone.
 This means that doctors have the power to prescribe Suboxone to any patient claiming to have a substance abuse disorder.
 In fact, since being approved by the FDA in 2002, Suboxone has been prescribed to millions of Americans with opioid addiction.